gvwilson/thirdbit/src/fiction/iffy/index.md

 *I know.*
 The light was gone,
-and the sensation of the padded armrests under her forearms.
+and with it the sensation of the padded armrests under her forearms.
 Sandrine took a deep breath and counted slowly.
 By eleven,
 she could no longer feel the stretch of her ribs—no,